pyecharts/pyecharts/document/doc_en_US.md

 lineStyle：line style for Line、Polar、Radar、Graph、Parallel.

 * line_width -> int
     default -> 1
     Line width.
 * line_opacity -> float
     default -> 1
     Opacity of the component.
 Supports value from 0 to 1, and the component will not be drawn when set to 0.
 * line_curve -> float
     default -> 0
     Edge curvature, which supports value from 0 to 1.
 The larger the value, the greater the curvature. -> Graph
 * line_type -> str
     Line type,it can be 'solid', 'dashed', 'dotted'

 grid3D：gird3D components in cartesian coordinate system(Bar3D, Line3D, Scatter3D)

 * grid_width -> int
     Width of grid component.
 Adaptive by default.
-* grid_height:
+* grid_height -> int
     Height of grid component.
 Adaptive by default.
 * grid_top -> int/str
-    Distance between grid component and the top side of the container. grid_top value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'top', 'middle', or 'bottom'.
+    Distance between grid component and the top side of the container.
+    grid_top value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'top', 'middle', or 'bottom'.
     If the grid_top value is set to be 'top', 'middle', or 'bottom',then the component will be aligned automatically based on position.
 * grid_bottom -> int/str
-    Distance between grid component and the bottom side of the container. grid_bottom value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%'.
+    Distance between grid component and the bottom side of the container.
+    grid_bottom value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%'.
 * grid_left -> int/str
-    Distance between grid component and the left side of the container. grid_left value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'left', 'center', or 'right'.
+    Distance between grid component and the left side of the container.
+    grid_left value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'left', 'center', or 'right'.
     If the grid_left value is set to be 'left', 'center', or 'right',then the component will be aligned automatically based on position.
 * grid_right -> int/str
-    Distance between grid component and the right side of the container. grid_right value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%'.
+    Distance between grid component and the right side of the container.
+    grid_right value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%'.

 visualMap：It is a type of component for visual encoding, which maps the data to visual channels.

 * visual_type -> str
     visual map type, 'color' or 'size'
     color: For visual channel color, array is used, like: ['#333', '#78ab23', 'blue'],which means a color ribbon is formed based on the three color stops,and dataValues will be mapped to the ribbon.
     size: For visual channel size, array is used, like: [20, 50],which means a size ribbon is formed based on the two value stops, and dataValues will be mapped to the ribbon.
 * visual_range -> list
     pecify the min and max dataValue for the visualMap component.
 * visual_text_color -> str
     visualMap text color.
 * visual_range_text -> list
     The label text on both ends, such as ['High', 'Low']
 * visual_range_size -> list
     For visual channel size, array is used, like: [20, 50].
 * visual_range_color -> list
     For visual channel color, array is used, like: ['#333', '#78ab23', 'blue'].
 * visual_orient -> str
     How to layout the visualMap component, 'horizontal' or 'vertical'.
 * visual_pos -> str
-    Distance between visualMap component and the left side of the container. visual_pos value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'left', 'center', or 'right'.
+    Distance between visualMap component and the left side of the container.
+    visual_pos value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'left', 'center', or 'right'.
 * visual_top -> str
-    Distance between visualMap component and the top side of the container. visual_top value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'top', 'middle', or 'bottom'.
+    Distance between visualMap component and the top side of the container.
+    visual_top value can be instant pixel value like 20;it can also be percentage value relative to container width like '20%';and it can also be 'top', 'middle', or 'bottom'.
 * is_calculable -> bool
     Whether show handles, which can be dragged to adjust "selected range".